sourcegraph/handbook/content/departments/people-ops/process/impact-reviews.md

 ## Why call them Impact reviews?

 [High agency](../../../company-info-and-process/values/index.md#high-agency), [high quality](../../../company-info-and-process/values/index.md#high-quality), and [continuous growth](../../../company-info-and-process/values/index.md#continuously-grow) are three of our Sourcegraph values that speak to the intent of our Impact reviews.
-By using your high agency, each teammate should take the initiative to move the needle for their teams and produce high-quality work which will contribute to Sourcegraph’s mission and success - all resulting in continuous growth for each individual.
+By using your high agency, each teammate should take the initiative to move the needle for their teams and produce high-quality work which will contribute to Sourcegraph’s mission and success—all resulting in continuous growth for each individual.

 Continuous growth begins on your first day here at Sourcegraph.
 To equip you with the tools to champion your own growth, we’ve set up [Onboarding Feedback Milestones](../../../company-info-and-process/onboarding/onboarding-feedback-milestones.md) to track your progress in onboarding during your first, second, and third month.
 We’d like you to start practicing the concept of continuous feedback in these first three monthly checkpoints so you can shift into the mindset of continuous growth before you begin your first review cycle.